Teen Autism » Social Issues

 He picks up his backpack and bag of wrestling gear, opens the door and climbs out, shuts the door, and walks into the school without a word, without a glance.
 This happens every day.
 And this morning it struck me that even though my son has changed so much in the past ten years, this one thing is still the same.
 When it’s time to go to school, he doesn’t say goodbye.

 When he was five (and for two years before and after), every morning I would walk outside with him when the SPED bus pulled up to the house.
-I would follow him up the steps of the little bus, greet the driver, and buckle Nigel in his seat.
+I would follow him up the steps of the little bus, greet the driver, and buckle Neil in his seat.
 I would kiss his head, tell him I’d see him when he got home, bid the bus driver a good day, and step off the bus.
 Then I would stand in the front yard, smile, and wave goodbye to my son as the bus pulled away.
-And every day, Nigel would stare straight ahead.
+And every day, Neil would stare straight ahead.
 He would not smile; he would not wave.
 This went on for five years.

 As time passed, he learned to say goodbye in certain situations.
 For the past two years, I have been able to leave him home alone for short periods of time, and he will respond, “Bye, Mom” when I say goodbye to him.
 When someone has been visiting our home, he will say “Bye” upon their departure, with prompting.
 It is never initiated.